usd-wg/assets/README.md

 descriptions, along with screenshots of what the asset should look like when correctly imported and exported.
 In addition, the readme page should offer high-level guidance on round-trip concerns or common issues specific to the schema.

+## What's the difference between ASWF USD Assets vs. ASWF DPEL Assets?

+The Digital Production Example Library (DPEL) is for production assets of all data formats, where the USD Assets group is purely for USD assets, which are explicitly small and/or educational (very much NOT production assets).

 # Even Moar USD Assets

 The USD Assets repository is limited to small assets designed for testing, validation, and learning; the external links we've collected below